-I’m 63 and been differently-abled from birth with Spinal Muscular Atrophy Type 2: a progressive, degenerative muscular condition, causing weakness and wasting of muscles.
+I’m 63 years old and been differently-abled from birth with Spinal Muscular Atrophy Type 2, which is a progressive and degenerative muscular condition that causes weakening and wasting of muscles.
 This means my breathing muscles are also affected.
 I have never been able to walk so have used a wheelchair all my life.
 I went to special schools for children with physical disabilities, which I hated.
 Like most kids, I just wanted to be as normal and independent as I could be, so this in my experience, was not an ideal start for me.

 I got the reputation of being an awkward, and rebellious child.
 I wanted to go on to college.
 But in those days, expectations and education for disabled kids was very poor.
 Add to that, mobility and access were virtually non-existent.
 So I never managed to go on to get further education or paid employment.
 I met Barry, my husband at an early age, and we’ve been married now for 41 years.
 He too is differently-abled with a severe physical disablement.
 He has been my main carer for all this time.
 We have always lived independently in our flat in London.

 In 1997 we decided we needed some support.
 We wanted to remain as independent as we could, so applied for Direct Payments.
 Prior to personal health budgets, direct payments, gave me funding to interview and employ people of my own choice.
 This meant I was able to organise my own care needs as I saw fit.
 I was the first person in my Borough to try this new and experimental, at the time, way of living.
 I became an employer, which gave me responsibility and helped me develop many more skills, both practical and emotional.
 I found very few problems in managing the Direct Payments Scheme.
 So, I gained pride and confidence and really enjoyed experiencing the complete autonomy and control over my life that this scheme enabled me to have.